palazzol/demon/README.md

 ![Image](img/RomEmulationMode.png)

 If you don't have a Demon Debugger board, you can still use the Demon Debugger system in Tethered mode, provided you have a few other capabilities.
 It requires only an Arduino Nano/Uno, a single transistor, and the ability to program an EPROM chip.
+You need to identify points on your target which can be used (2 outputs, 1 input, and a ground), wire up your modified Arduino accordingly, and modify the communication routines in the target to use those points.
+There are a few examples in the repo of doing this.

 ![Image](img/TetheredMode.png)